-It is part of our terms and conditions that you read and follow the guidance, these are for your safety and well being.
+It is part of our terms and conditions that you read and follow the guidance.
+The guidelines are for your safety and well being.
 Non-adherence can lead to guests stay being terminated.

 WHAT KIND OF HOT TUB?

 Unlike electric spa hot tubs, these do not use chemicals, do not have filter systems or circulation pumps.

-For each stay the tub is drained, cleaned, sanitised and filled with fresh potable water, we use the water on the croft or discharge it into the nearby burn.
+For each stay the tub is drained, cleaned, sanitised and filled with fresh potable water – we use the water on the croft or discharge it into the nearby burn.
 The hot tub takes 3-4 hours to prepare and is available on check-in day.

 HOW TO REHEAT THE HOT TUB

 Use the eco fire lighters and a small amount of kindling to light the stove.
-Once the kindling is burning add a couple of small logs, and then when burning add more logs to build a large fire but don’t over fill the stove, you need to air to circulate to allow the logs to burn.
+Once the kindling is burning, add a couple of small logs and then when burning, add more logs to build a large fire but don’t over fill the stove since you need air to circulate.
 Once the logs are burning you will need to top up the stove with fresh logs every 20 mins.

 IMPORTANT: Use the wooden paddle to stir the water as the hot tub is heating up – this will ensure an even temperature and avoid hot/cold spots.